mcohen01/node-quickbooks/README.md

 <a name="reportGeneralLedgerDetail" />
 #### reportGeneralLedgerDetail(options, callback)

-Retrieves the GeneralLedgerDetail Report from Quickbooks
+Retrieves the GeneralLedgerDetail Report from QuickBooks

 __Arguments__